frog32/django-admin-sso/README.rst

     :target: https://pypi.python.org/pypi/django-admin-sso/

 Django admin SSO lets users login to a django admin using an openid provider.
-It then looks up the email address of the new user and looks up the rights for him.
+It then looks up the email address of the new user and looks up the rights for them.

 Installation
 ------------